Xbox Series X restock date — track on Twitter, Walmart, Best Buy and more

 Where to buy Xbox Series X: Restock links and updates

-As of 9:50 a.m.
-ET on March 23, there is no Xbox Series X restock available.
-However, a Walmart Xbox Series X restock event will be held on Thursday, March 25 at 3 p.m.
-ET.
+As of 9:40 a.m.
+ET on March 26, there is no standalone Xbox Series X restock.
+However, Walmart is offering the Xbox Series X with Xbox All Access subscription.
+There's also the chance Best Buy may have Xbox Series X restock (they tend to do their restocks on Fridays).
 In the meantime, you can check the following retailers below to see who may have Xbox Series X restock in the near future.

 - Best Buy: Xbox Series X | Xbox Series S (last restock March 19)